Proof Of Vaccination Or Negative COVID Test Required For UC Davis Football Home Games

 Masks are required at all indoor locations, like restrooms, and are encouraged if social distancing is not possible.

 “We will definitely talk about the process.
 We will solicit feedback from our fans.
 We have people who are in line to see how long the process took.
 We could add more tents if the lines were very long.
 We could have fast pass lines for donors.
-Different things to make sure we make it as easy and painless as possible,” said Danielle Shank, Associate Athletic Director for External Relations at UC Davis.MORE NEWS: Person Shot In Foot At South Sacramento Apartment Complex
+Different things to make sure we make it as easy and painless as possible,” said Danielle Shank, Associate Athletic Director for External Relations at UC Davis.MORE NEWS: 'It's Very Unusual To Not See Precipitation For That Long': Sacramento Reaches Grim Milestone Not Seen In 100+ Years

 More game-day information is available online.
 For questions and feedback about this policy, please contact the UC Davis Ticket Office, 530-752-2471.